 - Introducing rice or other plain foods once the patient starts feeling better.

 Most people have norovirus at least five times in their lifetime.
 The CDC estimates that each year the virus causes 19 to 21 million illnesses, 56,000 to 71,000 hospitalizations and 570 to 800 deaths.
+How long does norovirus last?
 In most cases, illness from norovirus is not serious and you get better in one to three days.
 However, the virus can live in the stool for several days, so it’s best to stay away from others for at least a couple of days after you’re feeling better.